nrbernard/nrbernard.github.io/one-a-day/index.markdown

 ---
 #Control Flow

+###$ control_11
+If your guilt becomes a symphony—an actual top user-generated playlist—then just enable a private session.

 ###$ control_10
 If I even think of the word *Tuesday*, then it’s like a Palm Desert bungalow—a vacant Tommy Bahama.